What is a Shareholder? A Simple Guide for Beginners

 Rights of a Shareholder in Nepal

-As per the Companies Act of Nepal, shareholders have certain rights:
+According to the Companies Act of Nepal, shareholders have these rights:

-• Right to receive dividends if the company declares profits.
+• Receive dividends if the company earns profits.

-• Right to take legal action if their rights are violated.
+• Take legal action if their rights are violated.

 Responsibilities of a Shareholder